KaliedaRik/Scrawl-canvas/docs/reference/sc-events-signals.md

 + It keeps the factory file code understandable:
   – Object attributes can be defined and explained in the `defs` object.
   – Attribute updates requiring `dirty` flags to be set can be managed more easily.
-+ It prevents dev-users accidentally damaging object shapes, which can lead to code efficiency degredation
++ It prevents product-devs accidentally damaging object shapes, which can lead to code efficiency degredation
 + It couples tightly with the object `packet` (serialization) system, and thus with the accompanying object `clone` system.
 + Mixin and factory files can easily add attributes to the `defs` object to meet their particular requirements.
 + Mixin and factory files can easily overwrite the `get`, `set` and `setDelta` functions, and individual `getter`, `setter` and `deltaSetter` attribute functions, to meet their particular requirements.